adarshraj99/ML-DL.md/ML testing.md

 - Labeled data vs Unlabeled data: When ML model have only input data and don't have output data called Un-labelled data ,When ML model have both Input and Output data called labelled data.

 ### Supervised Learning:
-It is type of machine learning algorithm that lears from labeled data.
+It is type of machine learning algorithm that learns from labeled data.
 Here, ML model needs a trainer to train model on the labeled data(with correct answer or tagged data).
+* Advantages: Lears from previous experiences, solves real time computational problems
+* Disadvantages: Classifying big data can be challenging, Needs lots of computation time and resourses, requires labelled data set, needs training mentor.

 Types of supervised learning:

-#### Regression:
+#### Regression supervised learning:
-For contineous data prediction.
+For contineous data prediction like house prices, stock prices, customer behaviour.
+Some common types are:
+* Linear regression
+* Polynomial Regression
+* Support Vector Machine Regression
+* Decision Tree Regression
+* Random Forest Regression

+#### Classification supervised learning:
+Solves a classification problem where the output variable is a categtory like any colour, any disease, any other condition, email spam.
+It learns from input data and by using probablity distribution over output groups.
+Some common types are :
+* Logistic Regression
+* support vector machines(SVMs)
+* Decision Trees
+* Random Forests
+* Naive Bayes
+* K-Nearest Neighbors (KNN)

+### Ways to evaluate supervised learning models:

+#### For Regression:
+* Mean Squared Error (MSE):
+* Root Mean Squared Error (RMSE):
+* Mean Absolute Error (MAE):
+* R-Squared (Coefficient of Determination):

+#### For Classification:
+* Accuracy:
+* Precison :
+* Recall:
+* F1 Score:
+* Confusion Matrix:

 ### Testing UnSUpervised data models(BlackBox functional testing):
 #### Cross validation testing method: